How To Move On From Your Ex

 What you feel about someone is mainly in response to that person—complex responses to the things they’ve done and said, to the way they look and feel, to the things you have done and said.
 These are learned responses.

-You didn’t feel them about that person before you knew what that person looked and felt like before you talked and did things together.
+You didn’t feel this way about them before you knew what they looked like or did various things together.
 Over time, those responses become deeply in-grained among the patterns of your mind.

 Constantly thinking about that person constantly repeating fixed images of them reinforces those images and makes them stronger and more persistent.
 The love you feel for that person is learned on many levels.